mlange-42/modo/docs/docs/src/guide/setup.md

 weight: 20
 ---

-The command `init` can be used prepare an existing Mojo🔥 project for instant usage with Modo🧯 and a static site generator (SSG).
+The command `init` serves to prepare an existing Mojo🔥 project for instant usage with Modo🧯 and a static site generator (SSG).

 ## Hugo example